 Theory and application of the analytical skills necessary to make internal business decisions based on financial information.
 Emphasis on organizing data for decisions, developing sound measurements, and using managerial accounting methods for control and evaluation of economic activity.
 3 Credits (3 Lecture) Prerequisite(s): ACC113.

-Introduction to computerized accounting geared toward small business and medium size business applications.
-Topics include tracking expenses and inventory, how to use accounting software to generate invoices and sales receipts, accounts payable, budgeting, forecast profits and external reports.
+Theory of financial accounting and the recording processes with an introduction to computerized accounting geared toward small- and medium-sized size business applications.
+Topics include tracking expenses and inventory, generating invoices and sales receipts, analyzing accounts payable, budgeting, forecast profits and generating reports.
 3 Credits (3 Lecture) Prerequisite(s): ACC113.

 Payroll, State, and Local Taxation